followdrabbit/prompt-engineer-notes/README.md

 > Be a Machine Learning expert and create a "zero to hero" study schedule for Machine Learning over nine months, considering that I work and only have 4 days a week to study.

+## Developing Codes

+Create a function that, based on the hash of a document, generates a unique 12-digit identification code separated by "-" that is reversible.

+{RULES}
+> Language: Python
+> It must be possible to perform the reverse logic to find the hash that generated the code
+> Input: Name of the document from which the hash will be obtained
+> Output: Unique 12-digit identification code separated by "-" and reversible
+> Apply best programming practices, including but not limited to: Clean Code

 ## About the Author

 - **Raphael de Carvalho Florencio**